 As someone who suffers from both adult asthma and chronic allergies, I can attest to the efficacy of using a good humidifier.

-Not only does the moisture soothe my irritated sinuses, the humidity also makes my breathing less laborious by keeping lung secretions from turning sticky.
+Not only does the moisture soothe my irritated sinuses, but the humidity also makes my breathing less laborious by keeping lung secretions from turning sticky.
 This is one of the key reasons I rely on a humidifier during the fall and winter months because without one my asthmatic coughs become more and more unproductive.
 This is because dry air tends to thicken mucus causing it to become stuck and hard to expectorate and I find myself reaching for my inhaler more often than I’d like.

 Turning on a humidifier for even short periods of time will drastically improve the air quality in any room by replacing moisture and helping those with any type of respiratory conditions breathe easy!